 In Texas, distracted driving is a common cause of crashes.
-When a motorist, either the bus driver or other road users, is not focused on driving, an accident could occur.
+When a motorist, either the bus driver or other road user, is not focused on driving, an accident could occur.

 Several things such as receiving phone calls or texts could distract the bus driver.
 Another possible reason for distracted driving is when bus passengers talk loudly or even talk to the driver.
 These actions cause the driver to lose focus, leading to an accident.

 The bus driver, owner, or company needs to carry out constant checkups and inspections for the bus to run smoothly.
 Like other vehicles, buses need to have spoilt parts replaced as soon as is necessary.

 If the bus driver fails to maintain the bus properly, they are considered to be a negligent driver.
 Such negligent bus drivers are said to be at fault in the accident..

 Another way a bus company or owner can be negligent is if there is an issue of inadequate driver training.

 Driving under the influence of alcohol or drugs is one of the most dangerous things to do.
 It is also very deadly to drink and drive.
 A state like Texas frowns at drunken driving.

 Alcohol reduces concentration.
 And concentration is very crucial when it comes to driving a bus or any vehicle.
 Additionally, alcohol impedes a driver’s vision.
 Most drunk drivers are said to be the at-fault drivers in a crash..

 It is a known fact that a faster vehicle is more susceptible to have accidents.
 The accident’s seriousness is always more in a bus where the driver or other people were over speeding.

 If there is a crash, a bus at high speed will have a greater impact and cause more injuries.
 This is unlike a bus that moves at the given speed limit.